CareSet/Zermelo/README.md

 report.
 Do not include script tags.
 This function should return JS code only.
 The string is not escaped, and is passed raw to the report.

+#### Turn on the SQL Print view
+**isSQLPrintEnabled()**
+Will turn on the ability to visit the report using the /ZermeloSQL/ url and instead of running the report, a helpful debugging screen will be presented, showing what SQL would have been returned by GetSQL() in a pretty-printed manner.
+This is very helpful for debugging inputs.
+It does require that SQL view be enabled in the /config/zermelo.php file to work, however.

 ### API functions available in GetSQL()

 **getInput($key = null)**